onprema/python-threading/README.md

 docker run -it --mount type=bind,source=$$(pwd),target=/src py3-threads bash
 ```

-If you have `make` you can use the following commands to automate the build and run commands:
+If you have `make` you can use the following command to automate the build and run commands:

 ```
-make build
 make run
 ```